Assessment of Learning

 Assessment of Learning Model

-• Each academic program must develop and maintain an Assessment Plan, which documents the outcomes and measures focused on for continuous improvement.
+• Each academic program must develop and maintain an active Assessment Plan, which documents how the program measures and assesses student achievement of their program student learning outcomes (PSLOs).

 Review this checklist to ensure all criteria are met for Assessment Plan approval.